apache/dubbo-website/docs/en-us/user/demos/serialization.md

 ## <font size=6>Using Efficient Java Serialization in Dubbo (Kryo and FST)</font>
 ## Start Kryo and FST

-<font size=3>It is easy to use Kryo and FST.
-You only need to add an attribute in the XML configuration of Dubbo RPC:</font>
+<font size=3>Using Kryo and FST is very simple, just add an attribute to the dubbo RPC XML configurition:</font>

 ```
 <dubbo:protocol name="dubbo" serialization="kryo"/>